artorias961/artorias961.github.io/README.md

 # Setting up Github as your website host
 Previously, we where using python to locally host our own server but we can host a server for free on github.
 Create a respositary or use an existing one you have been using, then name is **GITHUB_USERNAME.github.io** and then on the very beginning of the branch name the first html file **index.html**.
 Once you have done that then search up the link or the repository name on google.
+Anyways, when you compile HTML file for the first time, PyCharm will install ALL of the plug-ins for web development.
+Some may need more tinkering than others (Node.js)

+### Installing PyCharm Professional and Creating a account

+### Node.js local setup
+I will be following this [link](https://www.jetbrains.com/help/webstorm/developing-node-js-applications.html#ws_node_configure_local_node_interpreter) and [link](https://blog.jetbrains.com/webstorm/2017/04/quick-tour-of-webstorm-and-docker/)for Node.js local setup.

+# Switching IDE's to PyCharm Professional
+Recently, one week or two before 2023, I switched to PyCharm due to local interpreter python server took a while to load up updated CSS or JavaScript.
+I was getting annoyed and that what made me try out PyCharm Professional (for HTML, CSS, and JavaScript).
+To be honest, this is the best IDE that is highly advanced that will updated your code live when saving the file.
+PyCharm Professional will connect to your browser and create a local host and not needing python server anymore.